jackfranklin/the-refactoring-tales/chapters/1-tabs.md

 The first is slightly different, because it has to loop over the links to find the right element to work with, but both of these blocks are performing the same piece of work:

 1. Find the current element with the active class, and remove the active class.
-2. Take this new element's parent, and add the active class.
+2. Take the new active link's parent, and add the active class.

 When we have more than one block of code doing the same thing we can abstract them out into a function.
 Let's do that now: